harmony-one/x/progress/rikako-hatoya.md

+2023-11-28 Tue: Worked on Timer Manager tests (90%) [https://github.com/harmony-one/x/pull/280] and RelayAuth tests.
+Investigated how to make some functions (surprise, etc) available in other languages.

 2023-11-27 Mon: Raised the overall app test coverage from 61% to 74%.
 Worked on SpeechRecognition Tests [https://github.com/harmony-one/x/pull/272], raised its coverage from 40% to 90%.
 Investigating bugs for the SurpriseMe function when using the app in another language and updating Network Manager tests.

 ---